-INFPs and ENFPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INFP and ENFP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 INFPs should take the time to socialize and build a relationship with ENFPs, while ENFPs should be conscious of INFPs’ time and energy levels and allow them to take the space they need.

-INFPs and ENFPs can encourage and motivate each other in their personal and professional lives.
+INFP and ENFP types can encourage and motivate each other in their personal and professional lives.